tdunning/EvenDigits/README.md

 # Known Defects

-The code as it stands has a problem running in multi-core mode that seems to be related to accidental sharing of non-thread-safe memory structures, particular those from the `math/big` library.
+1) The code as it stands has a problem running in multi-core mode that seems to be related to accidental sharing of non-thread-safe memory structures, particular those from the `math/big` library.
+2) The code does not yet use the new extended precision library.
+That should resolve the multi-threading issues and may be faster than the `math/big` library.

-Currently, the code also has no unit tests which expose a risk that there might be remaining code errors.
+3) Currently, outside of the extended precision math library the code has no unit tests which expose a risk that there might be remaining code errors.
+4) The cycle detector can be made much simpler and faster because we know how many steps it takes to get into the cycle and we know that the cycle with $n+1$ digits is composed of 5 cycles with $n$ digits.
+That means we only have to examine the candidates from the $n$-digit cycles to find the roughly 50% that survive as $n+1$-digit sieve values.
+The $n$-digit cycles will, of course, can be found faster by using the $n-1$-digit cycles.
+This will make finding larger cycles thousands of times faster.

-Finally, memory usage seems anomalously high.
+5) Finally, memory usage seems anomalously high.
 For the largest sieve, the running program consumes 5-6GB of main storage.
 This seems excessive, but no profiling has been done yet to understand the source.